kristoferlund/ic-use-actor/MIGRATION.md

 ### Multiple Actors Not Working

-Each actor hook created with `createActorStore()` maintains its own independent state.
+Each actor hook created with `createActorHook()` maintains its own independent state.
 Make sure you're authenticating each one separately:

 ```tsx
 const { authenticate: authBackend } = useBackendActor();